I’m so excited to share this Date Chutney recipe with you!

 If you’re inclined to canning, this will make a great canned gift!
 (I’m not inclined, but I wish that I was.)
 Just buy those small mason jars, and you’re in business.

 Apple Date Chutney with Mulled Wine RecipeCourse: Uncategorized

 Adapted from Food In Jars

 2 T. dried fruit (I used a berry medley)

 1 T. crystallized ginger, chopped

 A pinch of cardamom

 1/4 c. mulled wine (learn more about infusing your own liquor!)

-In a small sauce pan over medium heat, combine the ingredients, except for the wine.
+- To make this Date Chutney recipe, in a small saucepan over medium heat, combine the ingredients, except for the wine.

-Make sure that you give it a taste.
-Decide if you want to make it sweeter (add sugar or maple syrup) or more savory (add chili powder, onion powder, etc.).
-It's fun to experiment.
+- Make sure that you give it a taste.
+Decide if you want to make it sweeter (add sugar or maple syrup) or more savoury (add chilli powder, onion powder, etc.).
+It’s fun to experiment.